 };

-In the above example, the class BankAccount has encapsulated its data by making the variables balance and accountNumber private.
-This means that they cannot be accessed or modified by external code, providing a layer of protection for sensitive information.
+In the above example, the BankAccount class has encapsulated its data by defining balance and accountNumber private.
+This means that they cannot be accessed or modified by external code, which provides a layer of protection for sensitive information.

-The class also provides a public interface for interacting with the class through its public methods: deposit, withdraw, getBalance, and getAccountNumber.
-These methods are the only way for external code to access or modify the private variables.
-For example, the deposit method allows external code to deposit money into the bank account, and the getBalance method allows external code to check the balance of the bank account.
+The BankAccount class also provides a public interface for interacting with the class objects through public methods: deposit, withdraw, getBalance, and getAccountNumber.
+These methods are the only ways for external code to access or modify the private variables.

-In large-scale software projects that involve millions of code lines, it is often necessary to reuse existing code or extend functionality according to requirements.
-To accomplish this, we use the concept of Inheritance in C++.
-It is a process in which a base class or superclass serves as a template for creating other classes, known as derived classes.
+In large-scale software projects that involve millions of lines of code, it is often necessary to reuse existing code or extend functionalities.
+To accomplish this, we use the concept of inheritance.

 class Shape {